akshatsinghania/g203/README.md

-# Logitech G203 userspace driver
+# Logitech G203 user-space driver

 Intention of this project is to write a user-space driver for Logitech G203 gaming mouse.